 Dear Georgetown Faculty and Staff,

 This year, Georgetown University's “Let Freedom Ring!”
 Initiative honoring the legacy of Dr. Martin Luther King, Jr. will provide the opportunity to continue the conversations on our campus about our capacity to bring about social change.
 Guided by Dr. King's vision of a beloved community, we encourage all members of the university to reflect on urgent problems that demand social action.

 Georgetown’s events honoring the legacy of Dr. King are highlighted by this year’s “Let Freedom Ring!”
-Celebration at the Kennedy Center and the spotlight on this year’s John Thompson, Jr. Legacy of a Dream Awardee Abel Enrique Núñez, Executive Director of the Central American Resource Center (CARECEN).
+Celebration at the Kennedy Center and the spotlight on this year’s John Thompson, Jr. Legacy of a Dream Awardee, Steve Park, of Little Lights Urban Ministries.
 Events continue through the month of February and celebration of Black History Month and the rest of the semester.
-All Georgetown community members are invited to participate in the MLK Day of Service on Saturday, January 14, 2017 (register here).
-A growing event calendar with details is available here and includes a screening of Agents of Change on January 23, a workshop on Transformative Allyship on February 21, and an all day Symposium “The University: Breaking the Silence” on April 4, the anniversary of Dr. King’s speech.
+A growing event calendar with details will be published next week and shared via broadcast email.

-In the last four years, diverse faculty across the University have participated in a cross-campus curricular initiative by teaching Dr. King’s “Letter from a Birmingham Jail” (2013), about the 1963 March on Washington for Jobs and Freedom (2014), Dr. King’s “The Other America” speech (2015), and his Nobel Peace Prize Acceptance Speech (2016), and “Beyond Vietnam: A Time to Break the Silence” (2017), and “I’ve Been to the Mountaintop” (2018) in their courses.
+In the last five years, diverse faculty and staff across the University have participated in a cross-campus curricular initiative by teaching Dr. King’s “Letter from a Birmingham Jail” (2013), about the 1963 March on Washington for Jobs and Freedom (2014), Dr. King’s “The Other America” speech (2015), his Nobel Peace Prize Acceptance Speech (2016), and “Beyond Vietnam: A Time to Break the Silence” (2017), and “I’ve Been to the Mountaintop” (2018) in their courses.